Finances in Retirement - Investments

 • Investors base their decisions on irrelevant figures and statistics.

-• Giving certain events more merit than deserves.
+• Giving certain events more merit than they deserve.

 • Basing investment decisions on some previous value in the past, even when evidence suggests the data is no longer relevant.